abiaps/RefrostlyApp/README.md

 If you don't have ant, install apache ant from https://ant.apache.org/bindownload.cgi

-Assuming all is set, go to the project directory where you have downloaded Run the following command, when you see build file in the current directory,
+Assuming all is set, go to the project directory where you have downloaded

+Run the following command, when you see build file in the current directory,

 $ant run

+To test with Ant, run the following command

+$ant test

+The last but one line shows if the test is a Success or Failure!

+-do-test-run:
+    [junit] Testsuite: main.test.RefrostlyJUnitTest
+    [junit] Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.175 sec
+    [junit]

 This application is written with